fortifiedid/ena-specifications/ena-oauth2-profile.md

 Scopes are used somewhat differently in OAuth 2.0 and OpenID Connect.
 In the OAuth world, a scope represents a "right", whereas in OpenID Connect, many scopes determine which information about an authenticated user is released.

-In OAuth 2.0 deployments, access tokens obtained from an authorization server and passed to a protected resource may contain a set of identity claims about the resource owner.
+In OAuth 2.0 deployments, access tokens obtained from an authorization server and passed to a protected resource may contain a set of identity claims about the resource owner/user.
 The inclusion of such claims may be required by the protected resource in order to perform its access decision.
 Which identity claims to include in an access token for a particular resource is generally determined by configuration at the authorization server.

 By using OpenID Connect identity scopes, a client can dynamically request that a specific set of identity claims be included in the access token.
 For example, assume that a client wishes to obtain an access token to call a protected resource that requires a Swedish personal identity number to be included in the token.
 The client could then include the scope `https://id.oidc.se/scope/naturalPersonNumber`, as defined by \[[OIDC.Sweden.Claims](#oidc-claims)\], in the authorization request.